 Other withdrawals is a mystery here: I’m guessing this is shopping or something along those lines.

-In 2014, I became a little more comfortable with spending money it seemed and to give you some perspective again, I was still working as a bookkeeper making about $20,000.
+In 2014, it seems I became a little more comfortable with spending money, and to give you some perspective again, I was still working as a bookkeeper making about $20,000.
 I took home around $16,000 that year.